-The 20/10 Interval workout comprises eight rounds of 20 seconds sprinting, followed by 10 seconds of recovery.
+The 20/10 Interval workout comprises eight 20 seconds sprinting rounds, followed by 10 seconds of recovery.
 The 30/90 Interval is eight rounds consisting of 30 seconds of sprinting, followed by 90 seconds of recovery.

 Choosing Custom Interval workout lets you select your desired Sprint and Recovery time and the number of rounds you wish to do.

 Heart Rate Zone lets you choose your pace based on the heart rate you want to work at, with preset options being 65%, 75%, and 85%.